 You can’t claim deductions or tax offsets for before-tax contributions.
 This is because you’re already paying less tax (15%) on the amounts you pay into your super.
 You also can’t claim a deduction for the cost of any administration fees paid to your employer to set up and keep a salary sacrifice arrangement.

 A before-tax contribution isn't a fringe benefit and isn't subject to fringe benefits tax.
 It shouldn't be reported as such on your PAYG payment summary.

 - Your employer may limit the amount you can salary sacrifice (pay into your super before tax)

 - You cannot salary sacrifice income that you have already earned

 - You cannot salary sacrifice bonus or commission payments after they have been earned

-- There’s a limit of $30,000 a year for those aged under 50 and $35,000 a year for those aged 50 and over for all before-tax contributions.
+- There’s a limit of $25,000 a year for all before-tax contributions.
 This includes salary sacrifice, Superannuation Guarantee and other employer contributions.
-Anything that exceeds these limits will be taxed at the highest rate of 49%*.
+Anything that exceeds these limits will be taxed at the highest rate of 47%†.

 Detailed information on making before-tax contributions into your super is also available from the Australian Taxation Office (ATO) website or by contacting 13 10 20.

 ‡The definition of 'adjusted taxable income' for this purpose includes taxable income, concessional superannuation contributions, adjusted fringe benefits, total net investment loss, target foreign income, tax-free government pensions and benefits, less child support.